CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 ### How do I get commit access?

-Please poke us on IRC with your TDF commit credentials, and your github name, and we'll get you setup.
+Please poke us on IRC with your TDF commit credentials, and your GitHub name, and we'll get you setup.
 We want TDF committership to transfer to Collabora Online, and we welcome and honor all who wish to to contribute.